 The software to deploy also has an influence on the type of DPL.
 The previous classification applies primarily to ICM with classic storefront.
 For other cases:

 The start of each individual step needs to be requested explicitly via Service Desk ticket (separate deployment instructions for UAT and PRD), along with deployment instructions.
-(See also Deployment Instructions.)
+(See also Providing Instructions.)

-The instructions must be sent (the very) latest on the day before the deployment, until the end of the German business day.
+The instructions must be sent right in time.
 Otherwise the deployment step is considered cancelled and has to be re-scheduled.

 Receiving deployment instructions is considered as final and binding deployment request.
 Only send instructions when the deployment is completely agreed upon/authorized on the implementation partner's (DEV) side.
 The requested release version has to be successfully deployed on UAT (with same tag).

 Deployments which are done by Intershop must be scheduled in advance with the Intershop deployment manager.